ferdinandmudjialim/HTB-writeups/Omni/HackTheBox - Omni Writeup.md

 PS C:\windows\system32>
 ```

+## Privilege Escalation
 Now it's time for MORE enumeration...
 Just by cd'ing around, there are interesting files in the Users folder of C:\Data\Users (for admin and app)
-I just need to find the creds for the corresponding accounts to decrypt the flags.
+We just need to find the creds for the corresponding accounts to decrypt the flags.
+The very first step is to check if there are any plaintext credentials lying hidden somewhere.

-Maybe there is a lazy sysadmin that left some hidden files with clues?
-Note that I tried the following also with .xml, .txt, .ini, .ps1, .cmd, .btm, and so on.
+Note that the following was also tried with .xml, .txt, .ini, .ps1, .cmd, .btm, and so on. (typical sysadmin files)

 ```
 PS C:\Program Files\WindowsPowerShell\Modules\PackageManagement> Get-ChildItem C:\*.bat -Recurse -Force | Select-String -Pattern administrator